ayantika-khanra/ayantika-khanra.github.io/content/project/instacart_dataset_EDA/index.md

 - `beverages`, `breakfast`, `snacks` departments show a purchase **peak on Monday** instead, with a secondary peak on Fridays.
 - `Alcohol` purchase pattern is very different with purchases **peak on Fridays**, and dip on Sundays.

-From hourly patterns within each department, we observe that across categories, most purchases happen between **9 AM and 4 PM.
+From hourly patterns within each department, I observe that across categories, most purchases happen between **9 AM and 4 PM.
 Within this window,** some more pattern can be seen:
 - `Beverages`, `breakfast`, `snacks` department sees a **peak** in purchase in morning around **10 AM**.
 - `Produce`, `dairy eggs` and `household` department sees a **smaller morning peak** in purchase.
 - `Bakery`, `canned goods`, `deli`, `meat seafood`, `pantry` and `pets` shows relatively **flat demand across this time period**.